 Village licenses are required for food sales/service, liquor sales, tobacco sales, and certain other activities.
 For details regarding all required licenses, click here.

 Throughout the year, the Village issues proclamations to honor citizens, not-for-profit organizations and other groups who have contributed to the betterment of our community.
-Click here for a list of proclamations issued in 2010.
+Click here for a list of proclamations issued.

 A variety of special events are held in the Village every year, helping make Barrington a great place to live, work, and play.
 Conducting a special event requires careful planning and knowledge of various regulations, but we have created a guide specifically to help you navigate this proecess.
 Clicking this link will take you to our Special Events Application and Guide.